nfxbeats/FIRE-NFX-V2-OG-Plus/README.md

 Find the ZIP download for the latest version.
 It should be the first link labelled as "**Source code (zip)** " on the page.

-Pick a version, (master or release) and then download it and open it in a new window.
+Pick a version, (main or release) and then download it and open it in a new window.

 In the ZIP file you downloaded, you should open it and go into the first folder it may be named something similar to **FIRE-NFX-V2-OG-1**.
 Inside this folder you will see several files.
 The most important file is the script file named **device_FIRE__NFX__V2__OG_plus.py**.
 If you see this file, this is the correct source folder.